Esfahan/airflow-k8s-deployer/README.md

 Deploy Airflow containers to Kubernetes.

 ```
-$ sudo ./deploy.sh -d {persistent_mode,git_mode} -r {default,dpl,sts}
+$ sudo ./deploy.sh -n {YOUR_NAME_SPACE} -d {persistent_mode,git_mode} -r {default,dpl,sts}
 Usage:
   OPTIONS:
+    -h help
+    -n Specify Namespace
     -d Use PersistentVolume or GitSync for dags_folder.
 Available options are "persistent_mode" or "git_mode"
-    -r Use default or NFS with Deployment or NFS with StatefulSet.
+    -r Use NFS with Deployment or NFS with StatefulSet.
 Available options are "default" or "dpl" or "sts"
+    -c Use postgres-container or other
 ```

 ## WEB UI